stephenjfox/stephenjfox.github.io/_posts/2019-09-29-Controversy-and-Social-Progress.md

 ---

 You see, I didn't think this was a batch of Right-leaning media, initially.
-  However, I am more cautious - now more than ever - of bodies that call themselves lauded titles such as "University" since I learned about [PragerU's agenda][PragerU: agenda] of [soundbytes][PragerU: soundbytes].
+  However, I am more cautious - now more than ever - of bodies that call themselves lauded titles such as "University" since I learned about [PragerU's agenda][Prager U: agenda] of [soundbytes][Prager U: soundbytes].
 * This is most disappointing because [one of my favorite intellectuals][JBP], who criticizes news media for its "60 second answers", has [two][Prager U Peterson: Dangerous Teaching] [videos][Prager U Peterson: Fix Yourself] on the platform
 * This disappointment was somewhat alleviated in seeing the platform re-cut other footage of